Persiaran KLCC MRT station: Exits and entrances

-Connection with Kelana Jaya Line
+Connection with LRT Kelana Jaya Line

-Despite its name, the MRT station is about 700 metres walking distance from Suria KLCC mall and the Petronas Towers, which are directly served by the KLCC LRT station on the Kelana Jaya Line, which is also underground.
-The MRT station is also just about a 350-meter walking distance from Ampang Park LRT station on the Kelana Jaya Line, which is also an underground station.
+Despite its name, the MRT station is about 700 metres walking distance from Suria KLCC mall and the Petronas Twin Towers, which are directly served by the KLCC LRT station on the LRT Kelana Jaya Line, which is also underground.
+The MRT station is also just about a 350-meter walking distance from Ampang Park LRT station and the Ampang Park MRT station, both of which are underground as well.

 According to reports, a bridge or a pedestrian walkway was planned, thus allowing pedestrian access between the MRT station and the LRT station, through the Suria KLCC mall.